Passing Through Narrow Gaps with Deep Reinforcement Learning: Method

 where $r_{\dot{v}_x}$ is the velocity towards the target marker, $r_\theta$ is the error in heading between the robot and the target marker, $r_a$ is a penalty on angular velocity, $r_{\phi}$ is a penalty on roll and pitch angles, $r_{s}$ is a smoothing cost (previous actions should be close to the current actions), and $r_{v_{-x}}$ is a penalty for going backward.

 We train for 1000 episodes, where episodes are a fixed length of 180 steps (with a timestep of 0.1s), and the policy is updated at the end of an episode.
 16 workers (CPU's) run in parallel, performing synchronised policy updates.
-Each robot is randomly inserted at the beginning of each episode, choosing between 98 different doorways (small variations in gap width, variations to door position).
-An episode is considered successful if the robot reaches $m_2$, the marker after the door.
+Each robot is randomly inserted at the beginning of each episode, choosing between 98 different doorways (each with small variations in gap width, and door position).
+An episode is considered successful if the robot reaches $m_2$ (the marker after the door).
+All training parameters, including reward coefficients, are tuned empirically using task success.